react-d3/react-d3-core/docs/xgrid.md

-# Grid
+# xGrid

-Grid component documents.
+Grid component is where we construct your grid system into your chart.
+If you want to build a `xgrid`, set your `Grid` component type to `x`.

 ## Import